alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

   </figcaption>
 </figure>

-## US license plates are full of visual variety
+## Different plates for different states

 In the UK and Europe, the appearance of number plates is tightly regulated -- they don't quite specify a font, but [there are rules](https://www.gov.uk/displaying-number-plates/rules-number-plates) around letter shape, spacing, colour, and so on.
 This creates a strong visual consistency, and don't tell you much about where a car comes from.